ABOUT US

 Senior Major Gifts Officer

-Ryan Kelly: Senior Director of Partnership Projects
+Ryan Kelly: Vice President of Partnership Projects

 Ryan’s career in national parks started in Yosemite where he spent five years working as a field science educator and developed a two-year educator training workshop on scientific literacy for NatureBridge.
 After completing a master’s degree in environmental management, he joined Yosemite Conservancy’s projects team and spent seven years managing partnership projects with National Park Service staff.